-Ignatius, bishop of the large early Christian center, was put to death in the third century in the Colosseum in Rome during the reign of Trajan when he was devoured by wild animals.
-His death is vividly portrayed in the picture (above) in the church of San Stefano Rotondo in Rome.
+Ignatius, bishop of the large early Christian center of Antioch, was put to death in the third century in the Colosseum in Rome during the reign of Trajan.
+His death by wild animals is vividly portrayed in the picture (above) in the church of San Stefano Rotondo in Rome.
 We celebrate his feast October 17th..

 On the way to Rome, Ignatius wrote seven letters to important Christian churches.
 The letters show him as a skillful teacher and writer; he must have been an eloquent preacher.